-The sink in the bathroom may be made of porcelain.
+In the bathroom you will find a Corian lavatory countertop with an integrated bowl.
 Use care when cleaning to prevent scratching the surface.
 The brass bathroom accessories include a towel bar, a towel ring, a tissue holder, and a robe hook.
 The shower installed is a fiberglass tub/shower with a glass shower door.
 The tub faucet with shower head, hose, and bracket may be decor coordinates with the sink faucet.
 As an option, an assist handle can be installed in the tub/shower.